gmvoit/just-the-docs/descriptions/FittingData.md

 ## Model Output

-**ExpCGM** models for galactic atmospheres predict a variety of potentially observable atmospheric characteristics that can be used to test the models and to constrain the input parameters.
+A variety of potentially observable atmospheric characteristics that can be used to test **ExpCGM** models for galactic atmospheres and to constrain their input parameters.

 ### Radial Profiles

-An atmosphere model's radial profiles of thermal pressure, temperature, and gas density depend on the input parameter set as described in the previous section.
-Those predicted profiles can be directly compared with deprojected versions of $P(r)$, $T(r)$, and $\rho (r)$ derived from observational data.
-Fitting an **ExpCGM** model to deprojected profiles therefore constrains the input parameters.
+An **ExpCGM** model's radial profiles of thermal pressure, temperature, and gas density depend on the input parameter set as described in the previous section.
+Those profiles can be directly compared with deprojected versions of $P(r)$, $T(r)$, and $\rho (r)$ derived from observational data.
+Fitting an **ExpCGM** model to deprojected observations therefore constrains the model's input parameters.
 However, reliable deprojections generally require high-quality data and approximate spherical symmetry.

 ### Projected Profiles

-Projections of **ExpCGM** models provide many observable predictions that can be combined to obtain joint constraints of the input parameters.
+Projected **ExpCGM** models provide many observable predictions that can be compared more directly with observational data and combined to obtain joint constraints on a model's input parameters.

 #### Surface Mass Density